NightRunnerEB/GoF/docs/iterator.md

 Imagine a library:

-- Books may be stored alphabetically, by genre, or by author.
+- Books might be arranged alphabetically, by genre, or by author.
-- Readers do not care **how** the warehouse is organized.
-They receive a **librarian (Iterator)** who hands out books one by one.
+- Readers do not care **how** the storage is organized.
+They work with a **librarian (Iterator)** who hands out books sequentially.
-- When the storage order changes, the client code stays the same because the librarian still delivers books in the same way.
+- Reorganize the shelves however you like—the client code stays the same because the librarian still presents books through the same interface.